redhat-manufacturing/device-edge-workshops/exercises/acp_existing_nextgen/active-directory/3.3-linking-to-automation/README.md

     credential: team{{ number }} Code Repository Credentials
 ```

+> Note:
+>
+> Team 1 used as an example here, remember to replace with your team's information.

 Here, we're telling a specific role within the Ansible collections to look for a project named `Code Repository`, in your team's organization, and trigger an update, and wait for it to complete.

 ## Step 2 - Adding Job Templates